Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Problem setting

+\begin{remark} From a physics perspective, it would be better to let the vector potential $A$ take the form of a differential form.
+On a mathematical level this distinction is irrelevant and we choose $A$ to be a vectorfield for notational convenience, unless stated otherwise. \end{remark}

-\begin{remark} The `$\limsup$' in~\eqref{eq:costfunction} is used to avoid any discussion at this point about the existence of the limit.
-Instead of the \emph{pathwise formulation} in~\eqref{eq:costfunction} we could alternatively consider the weaker \emph{average formulation}, in which case the cost function would be the long term average of the expectation value $\E^{x_0,u}$ of the integrand in~\eqref{eq:costfunction}.
+\begin{remark} The notation `$\limsup$' in~\eqref{eq:costfunction} is used to avoid any discussion at this point about the existence of the limit.
+Instead of the \emph{pathwise formulation} in~\eqref{eq:costfunction}, we could alternatively consider the weaker \emph{average formulation}, in which case the cost function would be the long term average of the expectation value $\E^{x_0,u}$ of the integrand in~\eqref{eq:costfunction}.
 We will see in Section~\ref{sec:ergodic_reformulation} that the limit of~\eqref{eq:costfunction} exists (and not just the `$\limsup$').
-Furthermore this limit will turn out to be equal to a deterministic quantity, so that the pathwise formulation and the average formulation may be considered equivalent. \end{remark}
+Furthermore this limit will turn out to be equal to a deterministic quantity (after excluding a a set of measure zero with respect to the invariant distribution), so that the pathwise formulation and the average formulation may be considered equivalent. \end{remark}

-We will consider the following problem, along with some variations which we discuss in Sections~\ref{sec:fixed_density} and \ref{sec:fixed_current_density}.